Thesis Regulations and Documents - Medical Doctoral Theses

 Once the thesis has been submitted, the Doctoral Procedures Office (Promotionsbüro) of the Medical Faculty is responsible for administrating your medical doctoral procedure.
 Your contact person for any queries is Ms. Mewis.

-During this time you should also complete and submit your Diploma Supplement template to the GSLS (Katrin or Jenny) via email.
+During this time you should also complete and submit your Diploma Supplement template to the GSLS (Katrin) via email.

 The doctoral procedure consists of the following steps: